MylesScholz/A-Life-Capstone-Project/docs/src/cell.md

 - void keepCellsInBackground(): sets the z-index of the Cell and all its CellStructures so that the Cell is behind the CellStructures

 - void applyScale(const float scale): applies a linear scaling to the Cell; updates the Sprite2D, CollisionShape2D, CellState, and _spriteSize
+- float getScale() const: returns the scale property of the cell (from CellState)

 - Size2 getSpriteSize() const: returns the rectangular area of the Cell's sprite